Nihari: The Indulgent Weekend Brunch

 Yes, of course, you can.
 If you want to use the ready-made spice mix, just omit the Nihari masala recipe below.

-My personal preference for the Nihari spice mix is by Laziza and Shan, though I rarely use them simply because the Nihari is so spicy that my kids can not eat it.
+My personal preference for the Nihari spice mix is by Laziza and Shan, though I rarely use it, simply because the Nihari is so spicy that my kids cannot eat it.

 That is why I prefer mixing my spices.
 So I have more control over how much chili powder I can add.